Youngsb24/Architect-a-Splunk-Cluster-Enviroment/README.md

 <h9>Step 8</h9>
-Once you've sent the CM , cluster members, and Universal forwarders internal logs to the indexer, log into one of the SH GUI and run this search to ensure the indexer is receiving each components logs.
+Once you've sent the CM, cluster members, and Universal forwarder's internal logs to the indexer, log into one of the SH GUI and run this search to ensure the indexer is receiving each component's logs.

 <br>
 <img src=https://imgur.com/GJd3oNT.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>